The History of Mount Sinai

 School of Medicine Opens in 1968

 In the late 1950s, the Hospital began plans to establish its own medical school, an unusual move for a hospital.
-With its chartering in 1963, Mount Sinai School of Medicine became the first medical school to grow out of a non-university in more than 50 years.
+With its chartering in 1963, Mount Sinai School of Medicine, now called the Icahn School of Medicine at Mount Sinai, became the first medical school to grow out of a non-university in more than 50 years.
 The fact that the Hospital was encouraged to found a school is a testament to its tradition of excellence in patient care as well as research.

 Mount Sinai School of Medicine opened in 1968 in affiliation with The City University of New York.
 In building the medical school, trustees envisioned a new kind of medical institution — a university of health sciences.
 This new institution would encompass a medical school supported by a strong teaching hospital, with a graduate school of biologic sciences, a graduate school of physical sciences, and undergraduate programs for allied health workers.